All Products

 Important

 The following steps use the console as an example.
-To run public Cloud Assistant commands by calling OpenAPI or using the command-line interface (CLI), see View and run public commands.
+For more information about how to run public Cloud Assistant commands by calling OpenAPI or using the command-line interface (CLI), see View and run public commands.

 1. Go to ECS console - ECS Cloud Assistant.